This is the multi-page printable view of this section. Click here to print.

 • m4: 4GB Memory

-# Pre-service This is a list of services that must be pre-configured before creating the service.
-Please refer to the guide provided for each service for details and prepare in advance.<br>
+This is a list of services that must be configured in advance before creating this service.
+Please prepare in advance by referring to the guide provided for each service.

 1 - Server Type